Meet the Author!

 Q. Favorite book?

-A. A cursed and impossible question.
-We live in a world with many choices and no absolutes.
-If we must pick one, then let us introduce you to The Elements of Typographic Style by Robert Bringhurst.
+A. If we must pick one, then let us introduce you to The Elements of Typographic Style by Robert Bringhurst.
 It’s not as boring as it sounds!
 Well, so long as you like typography.

 Q. Is there any way I can support you guys?